 The reporting covers:

-Monitoring mechanism legislation
+Climate Monitoring Mechanism: legislation

-The EU's greenhouse gas inventory is prepared by the European Commission, closely assisted by the European Environment Agency each spring.
+The EU's greenhouse gas emissions inventory is prepared by the European Commission, closely assisted by the European Environment Agency each spring.

 Under the monitoring mechanism, the Commission is also required to produce an annual report on progress to Kyoto and EU targets for the EU, covering actual (historic) emissions and projected future emissions for every country.
 It also includes information on EU policies and measures, climate finance and adaptation.